-Above lists contain manufacturers of battery packs including BMS.
-Besides those, there are also companies selling BMS-es geared toward self built BMSes.
-Typically used when readily available BMSes don't meet the requirement of the application, or to save costs.
+Besides those, there are also companies selling seperate BMS-es intended to be used with self built lithium batteries.
+These are typically used when manufactured batteries with integrated BMSes don't meet the requirement of the application, or to save costs.

-List of 3rd party BMSes that are known to work with Victron (but not tested by Victron!):
+The following BMS systems are known to correctly follow the Victron battery specification (but are not tested by Victron!):

 Common issues we have seen from other DIY / Self-build oriented BMSes